Lora-net/LoRaMac-node/readme.md

 1. Introduction
 ----------------
-The aim of this project is to show an example of the LoRaWAN specification endpoint firmware implementation.
+The aim of this project is to show examples of the LoRaWAN specification endpoint firmware implementation.

 **REMARK 1:** It has been decided to continue the maintenance of the Semtech LoRaWAN implementation.